Hardin County Vehicle Impound Guide

 • Their valid driver's license.

-• A signed authorization letter from you, giving them permission to retrieve the vehicle on your behalf.
-The letter should include your name, their name, the vehicle's make and model, and the vehicle's license plate number.
+• A signed authorization letter from you, granting them permission to retrieve the vehicle.
+This letter should include your name, their name, the vehicle's description (make, model, VIN), and a statement authorizing them to act on your behalf.
+A notarized letter is recommended.

 Costs & Fees in Hardin County